About the Author

 A bigger picture:

-Dissatisfied and still grieving for her family and probably her surfing life, she went wandering.
+She went wandering.
 In France she rode the trains, and after selling her surfboard in Biarritz, thumbed across the Pyrenees with an Australian.
-She had no thoughts of her own yet, which freed her to translate conversations between her companion and the Frenchmen who kindly drove.
+She had no thoughts of her own yet, which freed her to translate conversations between her companion and the Frenchmen who gave us lifts.
 The Iranian hostage crisis was on everyone's minds.
 She learned that history was more than the dates and places of men's crimes against civilization.
 She learned the fundamentals of Western politics, how to tell labor versus liberal, the nature of propaganda, and that the European Theatre was not quite what she'd thought.
 All this just by translating southern French to slangy Australian and back.
-Back home, she’d become interested in chemistry, and enrolled once again at the College of Charleston to learn physics, chemistry, and biology.
-The political world was starting to make sense, and now the miraculous physical world started making sense.
-She volunteered in the neurology lab of Gary Landreth, studying cell signaling cascades.
-The complex handiwork suited her, and her coworkers were witty, progressive, and cosmopolitan.
-This would do if she couldn’t find a path to art.

 Williams married and moved to King/Drew Medical Center in South Central Los Angeles in 1985, at the height of the gang war between the Crips and the Bloods.
-She found an art conservator who advised her not to do it if she needed to make a living.
-So she joined the lab of one of Gary’s colleagues at UCLA Medical Center, building on their previous cell signaling studies.
-She took painting classes and cello lessons, and wrote a handbook to help KDMC interns adapt to life in America’s toughest neighborhood.
+She lunched with an art conservator who said his profession was mundane.
+Science would have to do.
+At UCLA Medical Center, she continued cell signaling studies with a colleague of Gary’s.
+She took painting classes and cello lessons, and wrote a handbook to help KDMC newcomers adapt to life in America’s toughest neighborhood.

-She found surfing in Southern California mostly crowded, lonesome, gloomy, and liable to make a person sick.
+Surfing in Southern California was crowded, lonesome, gloomy, and caused infections.
 She enjoyed teaching friends Irene and Colette the basics in the raggedy Westside morning conditions.
 On vacay in Hawai’i, she found a left-hander breaking smallish everyday on a south-facing reef.
 If that break was the joy of her second summer out West, returning to SoCal was the unbearable letdown.
+Onward she treaded the amazing outskirts of biomedical research.
+Then poetry found her at an electrifying reading in East LA, and everything fit.

 photo: Jimmy Dowds